BBVA/qed/README.md

 *([quod erat demostrandum](https://en.wikipedia.org/wiki/Q.E.D.))*

+## Background

 Forensics investigations can be flawed for many causes, such as that they can lack any real evidence of an incident.
-For that reasons, we have the demand for an immutable tamper-evident log of everything that happens in the Ether platform.
+For that reasons, we have the demand for an immutable tamper-evident log of everything that happens in ay complex system.

-The purpose of this research is to find a working technology to accomplish this objective.
-Or, if it is not currently available, design a suitable and efficient prototype capable of fulfilling the following requirements:
+By the beginning of this research we set an ambitious scope in order to accomplish this objective.
+This is keep as guide for keep the development in track, to find a efficient prototype capable of fulfilling the following
+requirements:

- * To allow the massive ingestion of heterogeneous logs or data
- * To have the capability to index data by different fields.
+ [x] To allow the massive ingestion of heterogeneous logs or data [ ] To have the capability to index data by different fields.
- * To enable an efficient and painless verification process.
+ [x] To enable an efficient and painless verification process.
- * To allow for a periodic check or snapshot to guarantee immutability against third-party agents or audit processes.
+ [x] To allow for a periodic check or snapshot to guarantee immutability against third-party agents or audit processes.

 The initial study can be found here: